-The volunteer brings in doctor’s office before colonoscopy (a) fecal sample on ice, (b) full blood test exams; and (c) the filled in QUESTIONAIRE;
+Prior to the volunteer’s visit for colonoscopy volunteers are given verbal and written advice on how to prepare for colonoscopy, which includes bringing in doctor’s office their: (a) faecal sample on ice, (b) full blood test exams; and (c) the pertinent filled in questionnaire.

-(2) During colonoscopy the doctor collects 10 pinch biopsies (10-20mg each) of Normal-Appearing Mucosa (NAM; ≥15cm away from any tumor): (a) 2 from the rectum, (b) 2 from the sigmoid colon, (c) 2 from the descending colon, (d) 2 from the transverse colon, and (e) 2 from the ascending colon.
+● During colonoscopy the doctor collects 10 pinch biopsies (10-20mg each) of Normal-Appearing Mucosa (at least 15cm away from any tumour): two from the rectum, two from the sigmoid colon, two from the descending colon, two from the transverse colon, and two from the ascending colon.

-(3) pinch biopsies are added in pre-weighed, pre-labeled (6-digit code and date) 2 ml RNase, DNase free tubes, containing 200μl 0.1mm & two 3mm zirconium beads.
-Tubes should be immediately embedded in liquid nitrogen at -80 ⁰C and then stored at -80 ⁰C.
-From processed samples, DNA will be stored at -20 °C and RNA and proteins at -80 °C.
+● Biopsies are added in pre-weighed, pre-labelled (6-digit coded and dated) 2 ml RNase, DNase free tubes, containing 200μl 0.1mm zirconium beads, and immediately immersed in liquid nitrogen (-200 °C) or covered in dry ice (-80 °C) and stored at -80 °C at the UCY Biobank after weighing.
+Upon processing DNA samples are stored at -20 °C, while RNA and protein samples at -80 °C.